-Requirements Minimum Criteria of Review Street Stan Article 3.B.16.F.4, Street Standards Allow additional lanes, or minor increases in lane width.
-Where required to accommodate traffic, or where required by th DEPW or Palm Tran.
-Minimum deviation required and remains generally consistent wit TDD street standards.
-Consistent with livable street standards that prioritize pedestria Block Stan safety.
-Table 3.B.16.F.
-Block Dimension Allow smaller block sizes.
-Location of existing streets precludes meeting desired average Requirements block face or perimeter; or, Demonstration that smaller blocks are necessary for trafficirculation, and do not adversely impact pedestrian circulation or requirement that parking be located behind the street wall.
-Interconnectivity Standards Article 3.B.16.F.5, Interconnectivity Standards No interconnectivity requirement.
-Document prohibition by Federal, State, local or other laws the serve to establish limited access standards necessary to protect facilities such as water treatment plants, jails, or other similar facilities.
-Article 3.B.16.F.5.c, Gates Allow use of gates within the development.
-Special circumstances between adjacent uses.
-Specific user requirements within the PRA project requires the us of gates, provided such does not impact the continuity of require blocks, streets or alleys.
+1able 3.B.16.G - PRA Waivers Requirements Maximum Waiver Minimum Criteria of Review Street Star dards Article 3.B.16.F.4, Street Standards Allow additional lanes, or minor - Where required to accommodate traffic, or where required by the , increases in lane width.
+DEPW or Palm Tran. more deces in lane main Minimum deviation required and remains generally consistent with TDD street standards.
+Consistent with livable street standards that prioritize pedestrian · · · · · · · · · · · · · · · · · · · Diagle Ctan safety.
+T Block Stan Table 3.B.16.F, Block Dimension Allow smaller block sizes.
+Location of existing streets precludes meeting desired average Requirements block face or perimeter; or, Demonstration that smaller blocks are necessary for traffic circulation, and do not adversely impact pedestrian circulation or requirement that parking be located behind the street wall.
+Interconnectivity Standards Article 3.B.16.F.5, Interconnectivity No interconnectivity requirement. - Document prohibition by Federal, State, local or other laws that Standards serve to establish limited access standards necessary to protect facilities such as water treatment plants, jails, or other similar facilities.
+Article 3.B.16.F.5.c, Gates Allow use of gates within the - Special circumstances between adjacent uses.
+Article 3.B.
+10.1 .3.6, Gates development.
+Special ordernatances between adjacent does.
+Specific user requirements within the PRA project requires the use чечеюртнень. of gates, provided such does not impact the continuity of required blocks, streets or alleys.
 Building Standards Art.
-3.B.16.F.6.a.3), Building Hierarchy Allow deviations from perimeter placement.
-Internal streets shall be required to establish building frontage.
+3.B.16.F.6.a.3), Building Hierarchy Allow deviations from perimeter Internal streets shall be required to establish building frontage. placement.
 Necessary to allow for expansion of existing buildings or uses.
 Will not result in inability of perimeter frontages to be developed in accordance with PRA requirements.
-Entrances Allow 100% increase in distance. - Façade is less than 150 feet in length.
-Usable Open Space Standards Art.
-3.B.16.F.9, Civic and Usable Open Space Standards Allow for reduction.
-Lot less than 2.5 acres in size having insufficient frontage t accommodate usable open space in pedestrian streetscape areas Parking Standards Maire or reduce required leading Limitations due to access let aircy legation of regidential uses Article 3.B.16.F.10.a.5, Service and oading Areas, and, Article 6.B.1, oading. waive or reduce required loading spaces, dimensions for width, length, maneuvering area, and Limitations due to access, lot size; location of residential uses proximity to streets or alleys; or vehicular circulation.
-Document that any loading alternatives will not adversely impact.
-Ecading. location. pedestrian or vehicular circulation, including alleyways, drive islet handicapped accessibility, or other similar functions considerations.
-Document that any loading alternatives will not conflict with DEPV or FDOT requirements.
-Landscape St andards Article 7.F.9, Incompatibility Buffer Allow use of Compatibility Buffer in lieu of Incompatibility Buffer.
+Article 3.B.16.F.6.e.1), Primary Allow 100% increase in distance. - Façade is less than 150 feet in length.
+Entrances , Usable Open Space Standards Art.
+3.B.16.F.9, Civic and Usable Open Allow for reduction - Lot less than 2.5 acres in size having insufficient frontage to Space Standards 7 mon for roduction. accommodate usable open space in pedestrian streetscape areas.
+Parking Standards decentificate asable open space in peacethan streetscape areas.
+Article 3.B.16.F.10.a.5, Service and Maire or reduce required leading - Limitations due to access, lot size; location of residential uses; Loading Areas, and, Article 6.B.1, proximity to streets or alleys; or vehicular circulation.
+Loading. length, maneuvering area, and Document that any loading alternatives will not adversely impact location. pedestrian or vehicular circulation, including alleyways, drive isles, handicapped accessibility, or other similar functional considerations.
+Document that any loading alternatives will not conflict with DEPW or FDOT requirements.
+Landscape S tandards Article 7.F.9, Incompatibility Buffer Allow use of Compatibility Buffer Where abutting any PRA residential building type, provided that and the second second second in lieu of Incompatibility Buffer. such buildings provide screening from any commercial or civic in not of moornpationity Danor.
+USCS.
+Upon demonstration of site design that uses preserves, passive open space areas, drainage retention areas a minimum of 50 feet CHORD SURGE AREAS CHAINAGE REPORTION AREAS A MINIMUM OF 5U TEST in width or other agreeming a minimum of C fact in height to in width, or other screening a minimum of 6 feet in height to create in width, or other screening a minimum of 6 feet in height to create buffers between non-residential uses and residential [Ord.
+2010-022] in width, or other screening a minimum of 6 feet in height to create